 Radford University is committed to providing an environment that emphasizes the dignity and worth of every member of its community and that is free from harassment and discrimination based on race, sex, color, national origin, religion, age, veteran status, sexual orientation, gender identity, pregnancy, genetic information, against otherwise qualified persons with disabilities, or based on any other status protected by law.
 These procedures provide a prompt and equitable resolution for complaints or reports of discrimination based on race, sex, color, national origin, religion, age, veteran status, sexual orientation, gender identity, pregnancy, genetic information, against otherwise qualified persons with disabilities, or based on any other status protected by law, including complaints alleging sexual harassment or sexual misconduct prohibited by Radford University policy on Discrimination, Harassment, Sexual Misconduct, an d Retaliation ("Discrimination Policy").
 Any person who believes he or she has been subjected to discrimination or harassment on any of these bases may file a complaint with Radford University as outlined in these procedures.
 These procedures also address any complaints or reports of retaliation against individuals who have filed complaints or reports of discrimination, who have opposed discriminatory practices, and those who have testified or otherwise participated in investigations or proceedings arising from complaints or reports of discrimination.

-Complaints and reports of discrimination, sexual harassment, and sexual misconduct should be made to the Radford University Title IX Coordinator in the Office of Diversity and Equity.
+Complaints and reports of discrimination, sexual harassment, and sexual misconduct should be made to the Radford University Title IX Coordinator in the Office of Institutional Equity.

 The full Discrimination, Harassment, Sexual Misconduct, and Retaliation Policy and Discrimination Grievance Procedures are also available here.